100 Notable alumni of

 -

-Paul Adrien Maurice Dirac was an English theoretical physicist who is considered to be one of the founders of quantum mechanics.
-Dirac laid the foundations for both quantum electrodynamics and quantum field theory.
-He was the Lucasian Professor of Mathematics at the University of Cambridge, a professor of physics at Florida State University and a 1933 Nobel Prize in Physics recipient.
+Paul Adrien Maurice Dirac was a British theoretical physicist who is considered to be one of the founders of quantum mechanics.
+Dirac laid the foundations for both quantum electrodynamics and quantum field theory, coining the former term.
+He was the Lucasian Professor of Mathematics at the University of Cambridge from 1932 to 1969, and a professor of physics at Florida State University from 1970 to 1984.
+Dirac shared the 1933 Nobel Prize in Physics with Erwin Schrödinger "for the discovery of new productive forms of atomic theory."

 -